 Small reporting changes can shift annual figures.
 Families should review trends across several years rather than one cycle.

-Data Sources Behind the Rankings
+Data Sources Behind the List

 IPEDS and common data sets